jululia/react-upskill-project/README.md

   - [ ] The implementations above are examples, delete them and add yours

 - **Is there anything in particular that I would benefit from reviewing with the code instructor to enhance or solve my obstacles or roadblocks of the week?**
   - [x] Yes.
-I'm wondering if the api would be a good one to use and if I should stick to it.
+When I open the app on my phone it is zoomed in a bit too much.
+Why is this?
+I need to zoom out manully to make sure everything fits the screen.
   - [ ] No
   - [ ] Not sure, but would like guidance
   - [ ] The implementations above are examples, delete them and add yours